joslat/SemanticKernelAgenticChatWorkflowsExtension/README.md

 I have extended a bit to plug dynamically different chat workflows and to be able to change the chat workflow on the fly.
 Also improved the UI to my liking and needs.

+## Idea
+I'd like to thank Chris Rickman, https://github.com/crickman, a Microsoft Principal Software Engineer working on the Semantic Kernel team, for the great discussions and his suggestions on how to extend Semantic Kernel which leaded to this repository.

 ## Current implementations (in UI, and workflow providers)
 - Code Crafter workflow (single  - agent) - to improve or program some code